Akeldama: Variant transliterations

 Most English-language versions of the Bible transliterate the term as Akeldama (e.g. American Standard Version (ASV), English Standard Version (ESV), Good News Translation (GNT), Modern English Version (MEV), and New International Version (NIV)) or as Akel Dama (New King James Version (NKJV) and 1599 Geneva Bible).
 Aceldama is used by the King James Version (KJV), Darby Bible and Wycliffe Bible.
 Hakeldama is used by the Common English Bible (CEB), New Revised Standard Version (NRSV) and Orthodox Jewish Bible (OJB), whilst the Complete Jewish Bible (CJB) uses Hakel-D'ma.
 The Jerusalem Bible has Hakeldama but uses the English translation Bloody Acre in place of Field of Blood, which is otherwise consistently used as the English translation.
 In Greek, it is called Ἁκελδαμάχ (Hakeldamach).

 New Testament connection

-Christian tradition connects the place with Judas Iscariot, who betrayed Jesus for 30 pieces of silver.
+Christian tradition connects the place with Judas Iscariot, who betrayed Jesus for thirty pieces of silver by kissing him.
 There are two accounts of his death.